-In 2020, 70% of financial services organizations implemented strict Work from Home (WFH) policies.
+In 2020, 70 percent of financial services organizations implemented strict work from home (WFH) policies.
 The Zero Trust architecture approach to security can be leveraged as a reliable way to close security gaps in the remote work landscape.

 It’s 2021, and for now, the corporate network is still extended into living rooms; workloads are being consumed by laptops on the kitchen counter.
 Never before has segmentation been more difficult to implement.

-In 2020, 70% of financial services organizations instilled strict Work from Home (WFH) policies, all while having to adhere to ever-stringent regulation requirements for data security and privacy.
+In 2020, 70 percent of financial services organizations instilled strict work from home (WFH) policies, all while having to adhere to ever-stringent regulation requirements for data security and privacy.
 The organizations that are now thriving made the smart choice to close security gaps in the remote work landscape by applying the principles and architecture of a Zero Trust model.
 Let's explore what this means.

 What is Meant by "Zero Trust"?

 Zero Trust is based on a simple principle: "never trust, always verify."
 Sounds great, right?
 It is.
 But it's also much easier to say than to implement and comes with its own set of challenges if not executed properly.